-When we say migrating from native app to Progressive Web App (PWA) is good for your business and you can save huge cost, it calls for comprehensive analysis to justify that statement.
+When we say migrating from Native App to Progressive Web App (PWA) is good for your business and you can save huge cost, it calls for comprehensive analysis to justify that statement.
 This article is intended to do exactly that.
-Here we will dissect the app building process, point out where actually you end up burning that big money of yours, and tell you how by migrating to PWA you can spearhead your business towards increased user engagement, reduced data usage, and improve overall reach.
+Here we will dissect the app building process, point out where actually you end up burning that big money of yours, and tell you how by migrating to PWA you can spearhead your business towards increased user engagement, reduced data usage, improve overall reach, and of course save costs.

-For this we have brought in an interesting example of Nike+ Bluetooth smart sensor shoes to enlighten you on how an enterprise, especially one dealing with large volume of data, while building a Native app, can end up spending cost on both, server side as well as on app development.
+For this we have brought in an interesting example of Nike+ Bluetooth smart sensor shoes to enlighten you on how an enterprise – especially one dealing with large volume of data – can end up spending cost on both, server side as well as on app development.

 Then, we will talk about How and where businesses can save cost.
 Why Progressive Web Apps could be your best alternative.